ycechungAI/podman-desktop/CONTRIBUTING.md

 - `node_modules`: Location for Node.JS packages / dependencies.

 > **_NOTE:_** Each `extension` folder is a separately packaged module.
 If there are any issues with loading, make sure your module is packaged correctly.

-### Extensions

-Podman Desktop is modularized into extensions for each 'Provider'.
-You can also create and add your own extension.

-See our [extensions documentation](https://podman-desktop.io/docs/extensions) on our website for more information.

 ### UI colors